evmos/evmos/docs/developers/guides/erc20_registration.md

 4. Document adherence to ERC-20 Contract expectations.

    Ensure that the ERC-20 contracts are verified (either through the [EVM explorer](https://evm.evmos.org) or via [Sourcify](https://sourcify.dev)), and that the contracts are deployed open-source.
-Security-wise, the following are required: - the contracts use the main libraries for ERC-20s (eg. [OpenZeppelin](https://docs.openzeppelin.com/contracts/4.x/erc20), [dapp.tools](https://dapp.tools/)) - the contracts do not extend the `IERC20.sol` interface through a malicious implementation - the transfer logic is not modified (i.e. transfer logic is not directly manipulated) - no malicious `Approve` events can directly manipulate users' balance through a delayed granted allowance
+   Security-wise, the following are required: that the contracts use the main libraries for ERC-20s (eg. [OpenZeppelin](https://docs.openzeppelin.com/contracts/4.x/erc20), [dapp.tools](https://dapp.tools/)), that the contracts do not extend the `IERC20.sol` interface through a malicious implementation, that the transfer logic is not modified (i.e. transfer logic is not directly manipulated), and that no malicious `Approve` events can directly manipulate users' balance through a delayed granted allowance.

    Take note of the above in your proposal description!

 Remember to provide links to the relevant [Commonwealth Evmos community](https://commonwealth.im/evmos) discussions concerning your proposal, as well as the [proposal on testnet](#submit-the-proposal-to-the-testnet).